faceless2/zpath/README.md

 template.apply(object, out);
 ```

+A ZTemplate can be compiled once and reused in multiple threads.
+`context` can be any type of object accepted by ZPath.

 By default the "include" functionality is not enabled, for security, but it's
 easy to add if required, either using a default implementation to load from the
 file, or implement <code>me.zpath.Includer</code>